 3. Construct the pants as directed by the pattern.

 I love the details on a men’s button up shirt.
-Henry’s harem pants even have a pocket for all his treasures.
-And the cuffs on Claire’s pants are so adorable.
+My son’s harem pants even have a pocket for all his treasures.
+And the cuffs on my daughter’s pants are so adorable.

 The happiest of siblings